tudat-team/tudat-developer-docs/source/primer/docs/docstrings.rst

 In this guide, we will explain how to write docstrings for tudat and tudatpy.
 We will also include a template for documenting enums, classes and (factory) functions.

+.. note:: Before diving into this guide, the user should be familiar with the page about :ref:`Exposing C++ to Python`.

 YAML files
 *************